On the Gross-Keating invariant of a quadratic form over a non-archimedean local field: extended GK data

 Next, we shall prove (2).
 Let $n$, $B$, and $(\ua, \sig)$ be as in (2).
 Note that $m_1 n_1 +\cdots+m_{t+1}n_{t+1}$ is even.
 Then we have $\eta_{B^{(n^\ast_{t+1})}}=\eta_t\xi_{t+1}^{a_{t+1}}$ by applying Lemma \ref{lem:6.3} (4).
 By using Lemma \ref{lem:6.3} (3) repeatedly, we have (2). \end{proof}

-\begin{theorem} Let $B \in \calhnd_n(\frko )$.
+\begin{theorem} Let $F$ be a non-archimedean local field.
+Suppose that $B \in \calhnd_n(\frko )$.
 Then $\EGK(B)$ is an $\EGK$ datum of length $n$. \end{theorem} \begin{proof} It is enough to consider the case when $F$ is dyadic.
 We may assume $B$ is a reduced form of standard GK type $(\ua, \sig)$.
 Put

 The condition (E1) is obvious, and the condition (E2) follows from Theorem \ref{thm:0.1}.

 We will prove the condition (E3) holds.
 Suppose that $n^\ast_s$ is odd.
 Replacing $B$ by $B^{(s)}$, we may assume $s=r$.
 It is obvious that $\zeta_r=\eta_B\neq 0$.